Originally written: 9/23/2011; last update: 7/6/2018

 These EFI boot loader directories hold an EFI boot loader file, whose name ends in .efi, as well as configuration files, support files, and perhaps even Linux kernels and initial RAM disk files.
 The details vary from one boot loader to another.

 If you need to install a boot loader independently of the one your OS installed, you may want to create your own directory for it.
 I typically name mine after the boot loader itself, such as EFI/refind for rEFInd.
 One other boot loader directory requires mention: EFI/BOOT.
 This directory holds a boot loader file, bootx64.efi, which serves as the fallback boot loader if none is specified in the firmware's flash storage.
-The filename varies depending on the architecture, but to the best of my knowledge, all current EFI-based x86-64 computers use 64-bit EFIs and therefore use a bootx64.efi default boot loader file.
-Some early Intel-based Macs used 32-bit EFIs, though, so their default boot loaders are called bootia32.efi.
+The filename varies depending on the architecture—the filename is bootia32.efi on IA-32 (x86) computers and bootaa64.efi on ARM64 computers.
+The vast majority of EFI-based x86-64 computers use 64-bit EFIs and therefore use a bootx64.efi default boot loader file.
+A handful of early Macs and some Atom-based tablets have 64-bit CPUs but 32-bit EFIs; and some early Intel-based Macs used 32-bit CPUs and EFIs, so their default boot loaders are called bootia32.efi.
 Some EFIs try to run EFI/Microsoft/BOOT/bootmgfw.efi as a sort of secondary fallback boot loader.
 This is the name of Windows' EFI boot loader, so presumably checking this name helps in case the computer's NVRAM is erased.

 The EFI boot process doesn't refer to code in the MBR, and it normally doesn't use code in the boot sector of a partition, either.
-Instead, the EFI loads the default boot loader (normally EFI/BOOT/bootx64.efi) or a boot loader whose filename is stored in the firmware's flash memory.
-This boot loader can then load an OS directly (as the Windows EFI boot loader does) or it can present a menu or prompt with additional options (as Linux EFI boot loaders do).
+Instead, the EFI loads the boot loader specified by the EFI's built-in boot manager.
+This boot manager maintains a list of boot options in NVRAM, along with an order in which to try them.
+If you boot without overriding the boot order, the computer will try each item in the specified order until one doesn't return.
+If an entry returns (because it points to a non-existent file, the program exits, etc.), the next item in the list is tried.
+The boot loader launched by the firmware can load an OS directly (as the Windows EFI boot loader does) or it can present a menu or prompt with additional options (as most Linux EFI boot loaders do).
+During OS installation, the OS's boot loader is written to disk and its boot loader should be added to the built-in boot manager's list of options—normally as the first entry.

 In principle, EFIs can provide menus to enable users to select which of the available boot loaders to use at boot time.
 In practice, though, these boot menus are often awkward to use.
 Frequently, you must press a special key at some point during the boot process to access the boot manager menu; if you fail to do this, the default OS will load.
 Some implementations don't provide such a boot manager menu at all.
 Consult your computer's or motherboard's documentation to learn how to access the boot menu.

 Although managing boot loaders by juggling files in the ESP is arguably far superior to managing boot loaders by overwriting code in the MBR or other locations on the disk, EFI boot loader management has an Achilles' heel: Because the firmware tries to load a boot loader whose location is stored in NVRAM, the system becomes vulnerable to failure if either the hard disk is swapped out or the NVRAM is erased.
 Users report being unable to boot if they update their firmware, and moving a disk from one computer to another requires adjusting the NVRAM boot settings.
 Furthermore, some EFI implementations "helpfully" remove NVRAM settings for boot loaders they can't detect, which can require re-creating the NVRAM settings if you temporarily remove a hard disk and then re-install it.
 To make matters worse, some computers "forget" their NVRAM settings without provocation, necessitating installing the boot loader as EFI/BOOT/bootx64.efi.
 This isn't so bad in and of itself, but if an OS or boot loader installer sets up the boot loader in the way it officially should, it won't work and the user must intervene manually.
-These problems may fade in time as EFI implementations improve and as better utilities become available to help manage boot loaders, but at the moment managing EFI boot loaders is harder than it should be.
+One workaround to such problems is to install a copy of rEFInd to a USB flash drive or CD-R. When you boot it, rEFInd scans for your regular boot loaders and should enable you to launch them.
+Another workaround is to use the fbx64.efi fallback boot loader.

 Go on to "EFI Boot Loader Installation"